 Pride 2026: A Q+ Celebration

 Where to buy?
-Hot Girls with Balls is available to purchase at all reputable booksellers.
+The Queens of Sarmiento Park is available to purchase at all reputable booksellers.

 Happy Pride 2026!
 Follow us on X and Instagram for all queer stuff!